-Hot water boilers are a popular choice for Connecticut homeowners looking to heat their homes evenly and efficiently.
-Compatible with oil or heat fuel sources, these conventional systems heat your living space by distributing heat through small water pipes.
+Hot water boilers are a popular choice for Connecticut homeowners looking to heat their homes reliably and efficiently.
+Powered by oil, propane or natural gas, these systems heat your living space by pumping heated water through baseboards, radiators, radiant flooring, or hydronic heating units.

 How old is your water boiler?
 If your system is 15 years or older, upgrading to a new high-efficiency boiler can significantly cut your energy costs and reduce your emissions output.
 Sippin Energy is proud to sell, service, and install high-efficiency oil and propane-fired water boilers.
 Our certified HVAC experts are available to assess your current equipment and offer upgrade recommendations to best suit your home heating needs.